 OK, we’ve gathered all the needed data and selected a service supplier.
 Now it’s time for the actual migration process.
 Make sure you comply with the integration guidelines of your selected cloud provider.
 Backup all your data and files and let the process begin.

-Cloud Technology Costs: How Much I Have to Pay?
+Cloud Solutions Costs: How Much I Have to Pay?

 Cloud services costs vary depending on the powers your business software needs.
 The service supplier may charge you from $100 to thousands of dollars per month.
 Use the cost calculators we’ve been mentioning above to make sure you know exactly how much it is going to cost you.